mrismanaziz/Reforestation/README.md

-## What musical instrument is found in the bathroom?
-A tuba toothpaste.
+## What does a pirate pay for his corn?
+A buccaneer!